Lager beers between tradition and modernity

 Hybridization and experiments

 Today, styles are blending together to create hybrid beers.
-Zepp , for example, shows how a craft lager can play on the finesse of malts and the nobility of hops to create a balanced beer that improves slightly with age.
+Zepp , for example, shows how a craft lager can play on the finesse of the malts and the nobility of the hops to create a balanced beer that improves slightly with age.

 Conclusion

-So next time you come across a beer that's taking its time, take yours too.
+So, the next time you come across a beer that's taking its time, take yours too.
 After all, some things are worth waiting for.